x-team/css-modules-crash-course/stages/solving-the-naming-problem/notes.md

 The problem is that we have 2 things called `title`.
 How can we fix it?

-1. increase specificity?
+<h3 class="title">1. increase specificity?</h3>

 Eg. `.card .title`.

-Never-ending specificity battle.
+The problem with this approach is that as the project grows it leads to a never-ending specificity battle.
+There's always a chance that someone will introduce a new selector which has unintended cascades.

+<h3 class="title">2. come up with unique names?</h3>

+Eg. BEM or SUIT conventions tell us to write classes like `.card__title`.

-2. come up with unique names?
-Eg. BEM `.card__title`.
-Takes a lot of discipline, everyone in the team needs to consistently follow the same convention.
+The downside to this approach is that it takes a lot of discipline.
+Everyone in the team needs to consistently follow the same convention, and it becomes more complex the bigger your project gets.

 <h2 class="title">Solution</h2>

-Let's use the power of CSS Modules to guarantee that we get a unique name.
+Let's invoke the power of CSS Modules to guarantee that we get a unique name.

 **Task**: edit the webpack config